sj-spencer/sj-spencer.github.io/_pages/cv.md

 Awards and Grants
 ======
+* 2019: Inflationary Stimulated Raman Scattering in Shock Ignition Plasmas
+  * Winner of the first place poster prize at High Energy Density Summer School at UC San Diego.

 * 2018: PIC Simulations of Laser-Plasma Instabilities in Shock Ignition
   * Co-investigator on a grant for time on national super-computing facility.
   * Awarded: 3 million core hours